Scoliosis is a sideways curving and twisting of the bones of a child’s spine.

 Surgery is recommended only in severe cases of scoliosis, when doctors think the curve is likely to keep getting worse, even when a child has stopped growing.
 Or doctors might recommend surgery if a child has pain and poor quality of life because of the scoliosis.

 Surgery most commonly involves fixing metal rods to the spine to realign and stabilise the affected areas.
-If your child has this surgery, he’ll usually stay in hospital for 5-7 days and go back to school 3-4 weeks later.
+If your child has this surgery, they’ll usually stay in hospital for 2-5 days and go back to school about 2-4 weeks later.

 Children with scoliosis might also get support from an orthotist, a physiotherapist or a psychologist.

 Back care like good posture and physical activity can help with managing any back pain that comes with scoliosis.